 Aegis Capital Corp. is acting as the sole book-running manager of the offering and as representative of the underwriters, or the "Representative."
-We have entered into an underwriting agreement, dated agreed to sell to each underwriter named below and each underwriter named below has severally and not jointly agreed to purchase from us, at the public offering price per share less the underwriting discounts set forth on the cover page of this prospectus, the number of shares of common stock listed next to its name in the following table:
+We have entered into an underwriting agreement, dated the date of this prospectus, with the Representative.
+Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to each underwriter named below and each underwriter named below has severally and not jointly agreed to purchase from us, at the public offering price per share less the underwriting discounts set forth on the cover page of this prospectus, the number of shares of common stock listed next to its name in the following table: